 Teaching

 I am module organiser for Conflict & Health and a tutor for MSc students.
-I also currently supervise three Research Degree students working on different aspects of health systems and access to care and medicines for chronic illness.
+I also currently supervise two Research Degree students working on different aspects of health systems and access to care and medicines for chronic illness.

 Research